-According to a statistics, 205 billion emails are sent every day by about 4.5 billion accounts.
+According to a statistics, 4.5 billion accounts sent 205 billion emails every day.
 An average office worker receives 121 emails per day!

 Staggering, isn’t it?
 We all pass through this storm of emails every day.
 Yet, there are times when we miss out on catching that important unsaid message in those dozens of emails that the customer has been sending for last 2 weeks!

 Text analytics is here to help.
 We can analyze email exchanges with customers and gain critical customer insights.